By various authors

 Wildlife safaris in Sri Lanka are also some of the best in the world!
 When you think of safaris, you think of Africa’s national parks and “big five” – the elephant, buffalo, leopard, lion, and the rhino.
 Well, Sri Lanka has its own version of the “big five” – elephants, leopards, sloth bears, blue whales, and sperm whales.
 It’s one of the only places you can experience a land safari then head out to the ocean to spot these whales lounging around on the surface.

 One thing to note is that Sri Lanka recently emerged from a Civil War and also terrorist bombings that dropped tourism significantly.
-However, its potential is incredible, and many foreigners have seen the long-term opportunity and have started to build businesses working with locals.
+However, its potential is incredible, it is perfectly possible to travel on a budget there, and many foreigners have seen the long-term opportunity and have started to build businesses working with locals.

 After one and half months on this gem of an island, we too decided we wanted to be more than just travelers passing by.
 We’ve made a few contacts and are waiting for this pandemic to pass so we can travel back and set things in motion for the next high season.
 We also want to explore the rest of the island on the east side which we didn’t get a chance to do.
 Not to mention Sri Lanka is also only 2 hours away from the Maldives!
 It’s the perfect hybrid of mixing business with pleasure.